team-charls/charls-image-test/README.md

 Note 2: use git clone --recurse-submodules to ensure that the CharLS sub module is also cloned.

-Note 3: Visual Studio 2022 17.6.0 Preview 7.0 or newer is needed to build for Windows.
+Note 3: Visual Studio 2022 17.9.0 or newer is needed to build for Windows.